dodyg/practical-aspnetcore/projects/mvc/README.md

   * [MVC Localization - 6](/projects/mvc/mvc-localization-6)

+    If you keep wondering why your default request language doesn't work, this example is for you.

-    Demonstrates on how to ignore browser language preference by removing `AcceptLanguageHeaderRequestCultureProvider` and forcing your default language.
+    This example demonstrates on how to ignore browser language preference by removing `AcceptLanguageHeaderRequestCultureProvider` and forcing your default language.
+This [article](https://dotnetcoretutorials.com/2017/06/22/request-culture-asp-net-core/) has a useful explanation on this provider.

 ## Syndication Output Formatter